linanon/organizer/README.md

    ![alt text](https://github.com/linanon/organizer/blob/main/screenshots/before.jpg)
 #### After:
    ![alt text](https://github.com/linanon/organizer/blob/main/screenshots/after_Organizer.jpg)
+#### Note: The script will create subdirectories within the specified directory to categorize your files.

 #### `To deorganize your directory back, you can run Deorganizer.py with the directory to be deorganized back.`
 ### Example: